hexterisk/blog_source/content/posts/Cryptopals/Cryptopals Set 6/Cryptopals Set 6.md

 This attack focuses on a particular property of RSA: homorphism.
 The output(ciphertext) of an RSA encryption engine is a number, and therefore any operation carried out on this is reflected on the plaintext produced when we decrypt this ciphertext, and thus preserves the original state of the plaintext.

-Once we obtain a ciphertext, we can ask the oracle to decrypt multiples of ciphertext( ie  2 \* ciphertext_,_ 3 _\*_ ciphertext_,_ …n \* ciphertext where n is an integer).
+Once we obtain a ciphertext, we can ask the oracle to decrypt multiples of ciphertext( ie _2 \* ciphertext_, _3 \* ciphertext_, …_n \* ciphertext_ where _n_ is an integer).
 We can then use the result of these decryptions to obtain the original plaintext by just dividing the scaling factor for the respective ciphertexts.

 ```python
 def unpadded_message_recovery(ciphertext: bytes, rsa_server: object) -> bytes: